nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### ```data``` command
 1.Displays the list of completed exercises, along with the number of times of completion for each exercise.
 Apart from providing the list of completed exercises, it also outputs the total number of unique as well as non-unique exercises completed at the end of the list.

 2.Test case: ```data``` with no existing completed workout sessions or exercises.
 Expected: Error message will be output to the user, details will be shown in the terminal.
 3. Test case: ```data``` with an existing completed workout session.
-Expected: Details of list of completed exercises will show, details will be shown in the terminal.
+   Expected: Details of list of completed exercises along with the total number of exercises completed will show, details will be shown in the terminal.

 ### ```delete NUMBER``` command
 1.Deletes a completed workout session according to the session number which the user specifies.

 2.Test case: ```delete 1``` with 2 existing completed workout sessions.
 Expected: Workout session 1 will be deleted, details will be shown in the terminal.
 3. Test case: ```delete -1``` with existing completed workout sessions.
    Expected: Error message will be output to the user, details will be shown in the terminal.
+4. Test case: ```delete 10``` with only 5 existing completed workout sessions.
+Expected: message will be output to the user, details will be shown in the terminal.
 4. Test case: ```delete ``` with existing completed workout sessions.
    Expected: Error message will be output to the user, details will be shown in the terminal.

 ### ```search KEYWORD``` command
 1. Finds exercises from the user's list of completed exercises which names contain the input keyword.
 The found exercises contain additional details such as id number, difficulty level, workout type as well as the description of the exercise.
 2. Test case: ```search calf ``` with existing workout sessions having exercises with keyword 'calf' in it.
    Expected: All exercises within the user's completed list of exercises containing "calf" will appear.
 Details will be shown in the terminal.
 3. Test case: ```search calf ``` with existing workout sessions having no exercises with keyword 'calf' in it.
    Expected: Error message will be output stating no matching exercises found.

 ### ```plans``` command
 1.Displays all workout plans which have been created by the user.